braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/non_native/handling_unkown_phone_numbers.md

 2. If an opt-out keyword is texted:
   * Braze creates an anonymous profile
   * Our system sets the phone attribute
-  * Unsubscribes the user form the corresponding subscription group based on what opt-out keyword was received by Braze.<br><br>
+  * Unsubscribes the user from the corresponding subscription group based on what opt-out keyword was received by Braze.<br><br>
 3. If any other custom keyword is texted:
   * Braze ignores the text message and does nothing.